Black Manta: The New 52

+In 2011, "The New 52" rebooted the DC universe.
+In this continuity, Black Manta's real name is David.
+His family are descended from a tribe of Atlanteans called the Deserters.
+In David's early life, Aquaman killed Black Manta's father Jesse Hyde by accident in retaliation for attacking Aquaman's father Thomas Curry when Stephen Shin contracted David to obtain the DNA of Aquaman, who later mistook Jesse for David when exacting vengeance.

-In The New 52 (a 2011 reboot of the DC Comics universe), Black Manta kills a woman named Kahina the Seer, a former teammate of Aquaman, and steals her Atlantean relic.
+Black Manta kills a woman named Kahina the Seer, a former teammate of Aquaman, and steals her Atlantean relic.
 He then vows to kill her entire family before getting his revenge on Aquaman.
 A flashback shows that Aquaman created a team known as the Others (forged of six Atlantean relics from the Dead King's tomb) who are trying to catch Black Manta, but they fail and Black Manta escapes.
 Black Manta goes after Aquaman's former teammate Prisoner-of-War in Heidelberg.

-It is then revealed that Aquaman killed Black Manta's father by accident in retaliation for attacking Aquaman's father.
 Seeking revenge, Black Manta attempted to kill all of Aquaman's family and friends.
 When Black Manta chased Prisoner-of-War, he was confronted by Aquaman in a battle.
 During the attack, Black Manta stole one of Ya'Wara's Atlantean relics and teleported to Stephen Shin, Aquaman's former friend.
 Black Manta then tasered Mera and pulled Shin to him to teleport away.